harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/lambda/aws-lambda-deployments.md

 This topic covers the basics of Harness' Lambda support and provides examples on how to deploy your Lambda functions through Harness CD.

 **Looking for Serverless.com Framework Lambda?** Harness also supports Serverless.com Framework Lambda deployments.
-For more information. go to [AWS Lambda deployments (Serverless.com Framework)](/docs/continuous-delivery/deploy-srv-diff-platforms/serverless-framework/serverless-lambda-cd-quickstart).
+For more information, go to [AWS Lambda deployments (Serverless.com Framework)](/docs/continuous-delivery/deploy-srv-diff-platforms/serverless-framework/serverless-lambda-cd-quickstart).

 ## Important notes